joseguardo/IntelligentChunking/app/data/processed/original/processed_content.md

-# Lender means:
+# Lender

+means:

-- (a) any Original Lender;
+1. any Original Lender;
-- (b) any CAR Facility Lender; and
+2. any CAR Facility Lender; and
-- (c) any bank, financial institution, trust, fund or other entity which has become a Party as a Lender in accordance with clause 2.2 (Increase) or clause 28 (Changes to the Lenders),
+3. any bank, financial institution, trust, fund or other entity which has become a Party as a Lender in accordance with clause 2.2 (Increase) or clause 28 (Changes to the Lenders),

 which in each case has not ceased to be a Lender in accordance with the terms of this agreement;

+# Leverage

-# "Leverage" has the meaning given to that term in clause 25.1 (Financial Definitions);
+has the meaning given to that term in clause 25.1 (Financial Definitions);

+# LIBOR

-# "LIBOR" means, in relation to any Loan:
+means, in relation to any Loan:

-- (a) the applicable Screen Rate;
+1. the applicable Screen Rate;
-- (b) (if no Screen Rate is available for the Interest Period of that Loan) the Interpolated Screen Rate for that Loan; or
+2. (if no Screen Rate is available for the Interest Period of that Loan) the Interpolated Screen Rate for that Loan; or
-- (c) if:
+3. if:

 as of, in the case of paragraphs (a) and (c) above, the Specified Time on the Quotation Day for the currency of that Loan and for a period equal in length to the Interest Period of that Loan but such that in the case of a Facility A Loan if the relevant amount is less than 1 per cent per annum, then LIBOR shall be 1 per cent per annum;

+# LMA

-# "LMA" means the Loan Market Association;
+means the Loan Market Association;

+# Loan

-# "Loan" means a Term Loan, CAR Facility Loan or a Revolving Facility Loan;
+means a Term Loan, CAR Facility Loan or a Revolving Facility Loan;

+# Loan Note Documents

-# "Loan Note Documents" means the Loan Notes, Loan Note Instruments, the Management Loan Notes, Subordinated Security Documents, and when entered into, any New Shareholder Injection Documents made in the form of a debt instrument and any other documents entered into pursuant to any of them;
+means the Loan Notes, Loan Note Instruments, the Management Loan Notes, Subordinated Security Documents, and when entered into, any New Shareholder Injection Documents made in the form of a debt instrument and any other documents entered into pursuant to any of them;

+# Loan Note Instruments

-# "Loan Note Instruments" means the instruments dated on or before the Closing Date pursuant to which the Loan Notes are, or are to be, constituted;
+means the instruments dated on or before the Closing Date pursuant to which the Loan Notes are, or are to be, constituted;

+# Loan Notes

-# "Loan Notes" means:
+means:

-- (a) the investor series A1 £6,923,929 secured loan stock 2023 of the Company to be constituted by the Loan Note Instruments; and
+1. the investor series A1 £6,923,929 secured loan stock 2023 of the Company to be constituted by the Loan Note Instruments; and
-- (b) the investor series B1 £10,385,894 unsecured loan stock 2023 of the Company to be constituted by the Loan Note Instruments;
+2. the investor series B1 £10,385,894 unsecured loan stock 2023 of the Company to be constituted by the Loan Note Instruments;

-# "Loan Note Security Documents" means the second ranking debenture and guarantee ranking behind the Transaction Security granted by the Obligors in favour of the Loan
+# Loan Note Security Documents

+means the second ranking debenture and guarantee ranking behind the Transaction Security granted by the Obligors in favour of the Loan